-The downside of rail is that generally it’s the most expensive of the three options.
+The downside of rail is that generally, it’s the most expensive of the three options.
 Ask anyone who’s recently bought a Euro-rail pass and watch their eyes glaze over as they imagine how many luxury yachts they could have purchased in retrospect if they’d only caught the bus.

 To save on costs, book in advance and try to take advantage of specials and seasonal fares.
-Even on a tight budget I’ve managed to find acceptably priced train services in the past.
+Even on a tight budget, I’ve managed to find acceptably priced train services in the past.

-Despite the occasional higher price, rail remains my favourite method for long distance travel, so next time you’re planning a journey, between the flights, busses, tuk tuks and magic carpets, make room for a train ride and if you’re like me, you might never look back.
+Despite the occasional higher price, rail remains my favourite method for long distance travel, so next time you’re planning a journey, between the flights, buses, tuk tuks and magic carpets, make room for a train ride and if you’re like me, you might never look back.